vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

 [ Add Block ] Add Tab Block
-[ Bug fix ] Fixed an issue with redundant JavaScript loading in the WordPress 6.5 environment.
-[ Other ] Fixed useSetting deprecated

 = 1.72.1 =
 [ Specification Change ][ Pro ] Attend to I18N Improvements in 6.5.